victorKM/US-State-Sentiment-Mapping-with-Reddit-Data/README.md

 1. **Data Collection**: Uses the Reddit API (praw) to collect posts and comments.
 2. **Sentiment Analysis**: Applies sentiment analysis using the vaderSentiment library.
-3. **Visualization**: Creates an interactive map of the United States using plotly to visualize the sentiment analysis results.
+3. **Visualization**: Creates an interactive map of the United States and bars graph using plotly to visualize the sentiment analysis results.

 # Code Structure